YoobeeWebTutors/javascript-manual/08-defining-functions.md

 greet();
 ```

-Because `greeting` is declared outside or the `greet` function, the function has access to it.
+Because `greeting` is declared outside of the `greet` function, the function has access to it.

 ## Locally-Scoped Variables